 From this point, the hike will be a bit challenging due to the steep elevation – we go from 610m to 1210m.

-The first part of the Archenkanzel hike is steep Leaving Schönau am Königssee
+The first part of the Archenkanzel hike is steep

-Stairs and steep upward direction are how we can best describe this first part.
+Stairs and a steep upward direction are how I can best describe this first part.
 This is the most challenging part of the hike.
 The road is easy to follow as this is the only road leading upwards.
 There will be yellow signs regularly, during this section, following the signs showing “Grünstein”.

-Stairs are making the hike easier Taking a rest on a bench
+• Stairs are making the hike easier

 After around 1,5 hours, we reach a junction.
 To our right, we can see the Grünstein-Hütte.
 We take the path on our left, heading to Kührointalm.